hmrc/sbt-auto-build/README.md

 Add the line ```.enablePlugins(SbtAutoBuildPlugin)``` to your project to enable the plugin.

-## Upgrading to version 2
+## Upgrading to the latest release

-### Configuring the LICENSE file

-TL;DR: If you upgrade and get an error with your build of `(compile:headerCreate) Unable to auto detect project license`, then you need to add the appropriate licence file.
+### Required header/licence setup

-This plugin will add the copyright headers to the start of each of your files automatically, and to do that it needs to know the correct licence to apply.
+In order to apply the correct licence or copyright headers to the start of all of your source files, `sbt-auto-build` now enforces that:

-There are 3 ways that can be done, in order of preference (we recommend using option 1):
+ 1. Your repository contains a `repository.yaml` file at the root of the project, with a valid `repoVisibility` identifier.
+ See [here](https://confluence.tools.tax.service.gov.uk/x/k_8TCQ) for more info

-1. Add a `LICENSE` file in it's root, like [this one](https://github.com/hmrc/service-dependencies/blob/master/LICENSE)
+ 1. If your repository is marked as being *public*: A `LICENSE` file _must_ exist, and must be the Apache V2.0 licence, like [this one](https://github.com/hmrc/service-dependencies/blob/master/LICENSE)
+ 1. If your repository is marked as being *private*: A `LICENSE` file _must not_ exist

-> Note the spelling of LICENSE with an `S` not a `C`, for legacy reasons
+> Note the spelling of the LICENSE file with an `S` not a `C`

-1. Set `forceSourceHeader=true` in the build.
-This will add the Apache v2 licence.
-1. Configure the licence directly as per the [sbt-header readme](https://github.com/sbt/sbt-header)
+### Overriding the licence settings

+In the unlikely event that there is a need to tweak the licence headers added, then it is possible to override the settings used by the underlying [sbt-header](https://github.com/sbt/sbt-header) plugin.

+> There is also a settingKey `forceSourceHeader=true` which forces the generation of the Apache V2 licence regardless.
+> This should _not_ be used without good reason

-#### Why is this required now?
+### Why is this required now?
-As part of upgrading all our plugins to be cross-built for sbt 1.x, we've also taken the opportunity to update some of the underlying libraries that get pulled in.
-One of these is the [sbt-header](https://github.com/sbt/sbt-header) plugin.
+As part of upgrading all our plugins to be cross-built for sbt 1.x, we've also taken the opportunity to update some of the underlying libraries and revisit how the settings are applied.

-The newer version of the plugin has some internal changes, which makes our default behaviour different in the event there is no licence.
 In versions < 2.x we defaulted to not requiring a licence, and not trying to apply one.
 Every repository should have correct licence headers though, so the new behaviour is purposeful.
-The majority of repos already have the LICENSE file and should not have any issue.
+The majority of public repos already have the LICENSE file and should not have any issue.

+If your repository is private, then when upgrading to the latest `sbt-auto-build` all your source files will be updated to remove the licence info and replace it with a standard copyright notice.

 What it does
 ------------